-Tignes - High-Altitude Skiing in France
+Tignes - Skiing at Altitude in France

-Tignes is the ultimate in French 'convenience skiing': a collection of hamlets above the snow line in one of the biggest ski areas in the world where skiers can fall out of their apartments and onto the ski runs.
+Tignes is the ultimate in French 'convenience skiing': a collection of hamlets above the snow line in one of the biggest ski areas in the world where skiers can fall out of their apartments and onto the runs.
 In the evening, restaurants, bars and nightclubs are a short walk away, while those who are looking to concentrate on their skiing can fend for themselves in the masses of self-catering apartments.

 Of course, there are downsides to the resort (just as there are with any destination).
 Visitors who are looking for an authentic mountain village are unlikely to find what they seek in the purpose-built apartment blocks and hotels.
 In bad weather the slopes can be very inhospitable.
 And neighbours from over the mountain in the connected resort of Val d'Isère may look down their noses at the standard and extent of the après ski and nightlife.
 (Fans of Tignes would equally give a thumbs-down to the snobby bars and less convenient access to the slopes over the hill.)

-Despite the lack of resort flair, Tignes has become quite an 'in' place with boarders and expert and freestyle skiers.
+Despite the lack of resort flair, Tignes skiing has become quite 'in' with boarders and expert and freestyle skiers.
 Part of that is down to the regular staging of the Winter X Games European competition since 2010, an extreme winter sports event organised by the TV channels ESPN and Canale+ with freestyle skiing and snowboarding competitions.

 Those who are looking for a holiday which is based mainly around skiing - with convenience, snow and cost their major criteria - will find what they are looking for in one of the villages of Tignes.